Beat Those Blemishes

-Nearly 85 percent of all people get blemishes!
+Nearly 85 percent of all people get acne!
 But knowing you are not the only one is often of little comfort when you get a huge pimple the night before the school play or a big party.
 The best way to prevent acne is to stick with a regular skincare regimen every single day.

-5 Ways to Take Care of Your Skin in Your Teens With Skin Care Routine
+5 Ways to Take Care of Your Skin in Your 20s

-1) Wash Your Face Twice a Day.
-It is important to cleanse your face once in the morning and once in the evening with a cleanser that contains salicylic acid.
+Wash Your Face Twice a Day.
+It is important to wash your face once in the morning and once in the evening with a cleanser that contains salicylic acid.
 Cleansing removes excess oil, bacteria and other impurities and is especially important when you start to wear make-up.

-2) Exfoliate Your Skin to a Deep Clean.
+Exfoliate Your Skin to a Deep Clean.
 Exfoliating cleansers are the scrubs with small, circular microbeads that slough away dead skin.
 This helps prevent your pores from getting clogged one of the main culprits of pimples and blackheads.

-5) Moisturise, Moisturise, Moisturise.
-You may be nervous to add a moisturiser to your routine if you have frequent breakouts.
-But in fact, moisturisers actually help to hydrate and balance skin.
-Try a lightweight, oil-free moisturiser twice a day.
-A moisturiser with broad spectrum SPF protection is also your best bet to ward off sun damage.
+Moisturize, Moisturize, Moisturize.
+You may be nervous to add a moisturizer to your routine if you have frequent breakouts.
+But in fact, moisturizers actually help to hydrate and balance skin.
+Try a lightweight, oil-free moisturizer twice a day.
+A moisturizer with broad spectrum SPF protection is also your best bet to ward off sun damage.

-These tried and true tips will target current blemishes while helping prevent future breakouts at the source.
-Establishing a simple skincare routine in your teens will put you on track to maintain healthy looking, beautiful skin for years to come.
+These tried and true tips will target current blemishes while preventing future breakouts at the source.
+Establishing a simple skincare routine in your teens will put you on track to maintain healthy, beautiful skin for years to come.